kubernetes/minikube/site/content/en/docs/Reference/Drivers/hyperkit.md

 ## Special features

-minikube start supports some VirtualBox specific flags:
+minikube start supports additional hyperkit specific flags:

+* **\--hyperkit-vpnkit-sock**: Location of the VPNKit socket used for networking.
+If empty, disables Hyperkit VPNKitSock, if 'auto' uses Docker for Mac VPNKit connection, otherwise uses the specified VSoc
+* **\--hyperkit-vsock-ports**: List of guest VSock ports that should be exposed as sockets on the host
+* **\--nfs-share**: Local folders to share with Guest via NFS mounts
-* **\--host-only-cidr**: The CIDR to be used for the minikube VM (default "192.168.99.1/24")
+* **\--nfs-shares-root**: Where to root the NFS Shares (default "/nfsshares")
-* **\--no-vtx-check**: Disable checking for the availability of hardware virtualization
+* **\--uuid**: Provide VM UUID to restore MAC address

 ## Issues

 ### Local DNS server conflict

-If you are using dnsmasq in your setup and cluster creation fails (stuck at kube-dns initialization) you might need to add listen-address=192.168.64.1 to dnsmasq.conf.
+If you are using `dnsmasq` and `minikube` fails, add `listen-address=192.168.64.1` to dnsmasq.conf.

-Note: If dnsmasq.conf contains listen-address=127.0.0.1 kubernetes discovers dns at 127.0.0.1:53 and tries to use it using bridge ip address, but dnsmasq replies only to requests from 127.0.0.1
+If you are running other DNS servers, shut them off or specify an alternative bind address.

 ### Other